brightsign/dev-cookbook/example-typescript-project/README.md

 # TypeScript Template Project

 This template directory holds all files needed to begin your BrightSign Typescript project.
-Use these Brightsign-recommended typescript workflows to make on-player development incredibly easy.
+Use these BrightSign-recommended typescript workflows to make on-player development incredibly easy.

 ## Build Process